flutter/devtools/packages/devtools_extensions/extension_config_spec.md

 ## Required fields

 - `name` : the package name that this DevTools extension belongs to.
 The value of this field will be used in the extension page title bar.
-This name should not contain spaces or special characters.
+This name should contain only lowercase letters and underscores (no spaces or special characters like `'` or `.`).
 - `issueTracker`: the url for the extension's issue tracker.
 When a user clicks the “Report an issue” link in the DevTools UI, they will be directed to this url.
 - `version`: the version of the DevTools extension.
 This version number should evolve over time